jonnonz1/nz-statute-book/acts/public/1988/independent-police-conduct-authority-act-1988.md

 (4) Any Ombudsman or Registrar or Deputy Registrar to whom a complaint is made shall forward it to the Authority as soon as practicable.
 (5) Notwithstanding any provision in any enactment, where any letter appearing to be written by or on behalf of—is addressed to the Authority, the person for the time being in charge of the place or institution where the person is in custody or is a patient shall immediately forward the letter, unopened, to the Authority.
-  (a) A person in custody on a charge or after conviction of any offence; or (b) A patient of any hospital within the meaning of the Mental Health Act 1969,—
+  (a) A person in custody on a charge or after conviction of any offence; or (b) A patient of any hospital within the meaning of the Mental Health (Compulsory Assessment and Treatment) Act 1992,—

 ### 15 Duty of Commissioner to notify Authority of complaints
-The Commissioner shall notify the Authority as soon as practicable of every complaint received by the Police, other than a complaint notified to the Commissioner by the Authority.
+(1) The Commissioner shall notify the Authority of every complaint received by the Police, other than a complaint notified to the Commissioner by the Authority.
+(2) Notification must be given as soon as practicable, but no later than 5 working days after receipt of the complaint.

 ### 16 Duty of Authority to notify Commissioner of complaints
 The Authority shall notify the Commissioner as soon as practicable of every complaint received by it, other than a complaint notified to it by the Commissioner.